MAhjabeen96/Power-BI/README.md

 - Incorporated data analysis techniques,specializing in **time series analysis**,to deliver valuable **insights**,accurate **sales forecasting** and **interactive dashboard** creation,driving business success.

-### Limitations

-- **Limited Interactivity:** Depending on the design and functionality of the dashboard, the level of interactivity and drill-down capabilities may be limited, restricting users' ability to explore data and gain deeper insights.

-- **User Expertise:** The dashboard assumes that users have a basic understanding of data analysis and interpretation.
-Users with limited data literacy or domain knowledge may face challenges in effectively utilizing the dashboard.

-- **Limited Historical Data:** The dashboard relies on a dataset spanning only two years, which might not provide a comprehensive historical context for certain analyses and long-term trend identification.